Duncan Keith retirement adds Oilers cap space, Blackhawks penalty

 Granted, it’s still dead money, and the Blackhawks might have wanted to weaponize their salary cap space more than they already had.
 It’s another example of the NHL’s excessively punitive response to teams legally “circumventing” the salary cap.

 Keith might not be the only Oilers player who retires this summer, either.
-It’s believed there’s a real chance Mike Smith may also end his career.
+It’s believed there’s a real chance Mike Smith may also end his career or get placed on long-term injured reserve.

 Chances are, whoever ends up in the Oilers’ net will cost more than Smith’s $2.2M cap hit.
 Still, it’s clear that the Oilers have opened up a lot of salary cap space recently, at a time when it’s badly needed.